roadwarriorwp/rwc-employee-handbook/employment-policies/salary-and-equity-compensation.md

 * Say goodbye to being micromanaged: As long as your work is done well and on-schedule, we prefer to maintain a "hands off" approach.
 * Working from home with a flexible schedule is more family and pet friendly.

 For every employee, compensation begins with a reasonable base salary that is designed to check the box of "enough" for individuals already excited about working remotely.
 To better align the motivations of our employees, we have a standard rubric that determines compensation for all employees.
-All full-time Road Warrior Creative employees fall into one of six options based on their job description and years of past experience as follows:
+All full-time Road Warrior Creative employees fall into one of six options based on their job description and years of past experience, as detailed in the next section.

 ## Employee Salary Table: